 Temple’s award-winning Integrated Programs provide the next step in experiential learning.
 Every week, students in the Integrated Trial Advocacy Program (ITAP) hone their trial skills by delivering opening and closing arguments as well as examining witnesses.
 Meanwhile, aspiring transactional lawyers in the Integrated Transactional Program (ITP) work together in simulated settings to provide a set of estate planning documents or set up a non-profit.

-Temple offers a full roster of clinical opportunities for students who are ready to take their legal education out into the world.
+Temple offers a full roster of experiential opportunities for students who are ready to take their legal education out into the world.
 Temple’s diverse clinical courses collectively form the centerpiece of the third year for many students and are rich with opportunity.
-Every interested student is guaranteed a spot in one of our 28 Clinicals, both internal and external to the Law School.
-Clinical offerings include opportunities to litigate criminal cases, work on immigration issues, assist clients with small businesses, handle bankruptcy cases, participate in medical-legal partnerships, and advocate on behalf of families in custody matters.
-Temple also offers the Federal Judicial Clerkship Honors Program for our third year students as well as the State Judicial Clerkship Clinical Program, designed exclusively for second year students.
+Every interested student is guaranteed a spot in one of our clinicals, both internal and external to the Law School, or externship courses.
+These offerings include opportunities to litigate criminal cases, work on immigration issues, assist clients with small businesses, provide representation in civil defense matters, handle bankruptcy cases, advocate on behalf of families in custody matters, provide clients with legal services in a variety of other areas, including public benefits, housing, life planning, and consumer protection, or engage in the multi-faceted practice of social justice advocacy.
+Temple also offers the Federal Judicial Clerkship Honors Program for our third year students as well as the State Judicial Clerkship Program, designed exclusively for second year students.

 The Temple Law Practicum

-For those interested in combining the academic rigor of guided research with the practical training of a clinical, the Temple Law Practicum is a unique experiential learning opportunity in which a student and a full-time faculty member work collaboratively to solve a problem for a real client, often in conjunction with a practicing attorney.
-Placements involve the actual practice of law and take place in a non-profit or government setting.
-In addition to working an average of 10-12 hours per week, each practicum student produces a final work product suitable for implementation in a professional environment.
-Past practicum opportunities have included experiences with the U.S. Department of Education, International Office of Migration, Philadelphia Housing Authority, and Public Health Management Corporation.
+The Temple Law Practicum is a unique experiential learning opportunity in which a student and a full-time faculty member work collaboratively.
+Placements take place in non-profit, judicial, or governmental settings and select for-profit settings.
+In addition to working a minimum of 10-12 hours per week, each practicum student meets regularly with a faculty supervisor, attends four classes throughout the semester and produces a final work product assigned by the faculty supervisor.
+Past practicum opportunities have included experiences with the U.S. Department of Education, International Office of Migration, Philadelphia Housing Authority, ACLU, the SEC, Women Against Abuse, and the EPA.